remy/nexus/content/colophon.md

 ### This site

-This site is a static site, compiled using [Eleventy](https://www.11ty.io/).
+This site is a static site, compiled using [Eleventy](https://www.11ty.io/) hosted by CERN.

 The design is inspired by the pallet and simplicity of the original NeXT OS.
 We mainly use standard system sans-serif fonts (San Francisco on Macos, for example).
+Our font stack is: `BlinkMacSystemFont, -apple-system, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif;`

 But for our main header, we employ a special, retro-designed edition of Helvetica, as pulled from screenshots of the NeXT box.